Sritankar/Coding-Assessment-Round-1-/README.md

 Error Handling
 If there is an issue with fetching data (e.g., due to a network error or bad request), the script will print an error message, and no data will be saved.

+Difficuilty faced while writing the code

+While working on the restaurant data scraping, I faced a few challenges.
+Google’s search results are dynamic, and many details like ratings, reviews, and addresses are rendered via JavaScript, which our current scraping method can’t access.
+Additionally, some restaurant information is incomplete, and we may run into issues with rate-limiting or blocking from Google due to frequent requests.
+The HTML structure of the page also changes often, making it difficult to consistently extract the required data.
+I recommend using the Google Places API for more reliable and structured data.